-HSCI 2111 - Introduction to Health Care Environment (2-0-2)
+HSCI 2111 - Introduction to Health Care Environment (3-0-3)

 Designed to introduce the student to the complex health care environment through field-based observational experiences and seminar experiences.
 Topics include descriptions of the types of health care providers and the scope of professional practices, introduction to hospitals, ambulatory care settings, long term care settings, and the regulatory and professional bodies supporting practice.
-Prerequisite(s): All first-year courses in Areas A & B of the Core; Corequisite(s): HSCI 2111L.
+Prerequisite(s): ENGL 1102 (C) and MATH 1101 (C) or MATH 1111 (C).